Gigoteur/UnicornConsole/README.md

 ## Features

   * Display: 128x128 pixels by default, 8 bits colors with available list of predefined palettes (16 colors) (pico-8, commodore, atari2600 etc)
-  * New 32 bits color could be added directly via the API
+  * 32 bits color could be added directly via the API, with alpha channel (for transparency)
   * Font: predefined list of fonts (pico8, bbc, trollmini, etc)
-  * Sprites: Single bank of 128 8x8 sprites that is directly from the cartridge
+  * Sprites: Single bank of 128 8x8 sprites that is directly in the cartridge
   * Dynamic sprites: create sprites dynamically with the API
   * Map: 128x32 8-bit cells
   * Code: No limit size in the cartridge, and support of the following languages: Lua (optional), Python (optional), Rhai (default), WASM (default)